xvanov/socratica/docs/epics.md

 **Goal:** 2D/3D tutor character with emotional expressions and gestures.
 **Value:** Makes AI tutor more engaging and approachable.

-#### Story 9.1: Avatar Character & Expression System
+#### Story 9.1: Complete Animated Avatar System

 As a student,
-I want to see a friendly tutor character with facial expressions, So that the AI tutor feels more human and approachable, and I can see the tutor's emotional engagement.
+I want to see a friendly tutor character with facial expressions, gestures, animations, and customizable appearance, So that the AI tutor feels more human and approachable, provides visual cues that help me understand mathematical concepts, and feels personal to me.

 **Acceptance Criteria:**

+**Avatar Character & Expression System:**
 1. 2D or 3D avatar character displayed in interface
 2. Character design is friendly and educational
 3. Character appearance is consistent